OSGeo/OSGeoLive-doc/doc/quickstart/geoserver_quickstart.rst

 Start Geoserver
 ===============

 #.
-From the Start menu, select :menuselection:`Geospatial --> Web Services --> GeoServer --> Start GeoServer`.
+From the Start menu, select |osgeolive-appmenupath-geoserver|.
 The application will take a few moments to start up and will open a web page at http://localhost:8082/geoserver/web

    .. image:: /images/projects/geoserver/geoserver-login.png
     :scale: 70 %